How to Find the Right Contractor for You

 Make sure they have general liability insurance and work comp insurance.
 But also note that roofing contractors use subcontractors on jobs.
 Subcontractors are individuals or crews that are not direct employees but they are contract employees.
 Using subcontractors does not mean that the work will be any worse or any worse than direct employees.
 All of that depends on how well the crews are managed.
 It does mean that the subcontractors need to be insured.
 They should have general liability and workman’s comp insurance just like the contractor does.

-For more information check out our video:
+For more information on finding the right roofing contractor check out our video: